Employment

 - Run 15 yards and drag a 150 lb dummy 5 yards.

-- Run 20 yards and complete trigger pull exercise.
+- Run 20 yards and complete the trigger pull exercise.

 2. Physical Performance Test: (Only Police Officer Trainee applicants complete this testing.)

-After you successfully pass the Physical Ability Course, you will then be required to complete the Physical Performance Test, on the same day, which consists of:
+After you successfully PASS the Physical Ability Course, you will then be required to COMPLETE the Physical Performance Test and PASS the 300 Meter Sprint and Push-ups, on the same day, which consists of the:

-Push Ups Male 25 / Female 8 or more (no time limit).
+Push Ups Male 11 / Female 4 or more (no time limit). **MUST PASS**

-Applicants may be permitted to schedule up to three (3) retests during the same hiring process.
+Applicants may be permitted to schedule up to three (3) retests during the same hiring process without needing to reapply.

 Are you physically prepared?

 - FREE Physical Fitness Training Classes.
-Work out with our officers and get insider tips to be the best prepared for testing and our academy physical standards.
-You may also request to practice the PAT Course 5ft High wall during the session: View Dates
+Work out with our officers and get insider tips to be the best prepared for testing and our academy's physical standards.
+You may also request to practice the 5ft High PAT Course View Dates

 Phases of the Hiring Process:

-Our Basic Law Enforcement Academy sessions, for Police Officer Trainees, tentatively start: On the first Monday in March and the first Monday in October of each year.
+Our Basic Law Enforcement Academy sessions, for Police Officer Trainees, tentatively start twice a year.
 Virginia Experienced Police Officers and Out-of-State Police Officer hire dates vary.*

 Phase 1